This post is also available in: 简体中文 (Chinese (Simplified))

 - Employment Income – Professionals will be subject to a tax rate of either 15 % of gross income or 22 % of net income (over the previous 20%)

 - Director’s fee, Consultation fees and All Other Income –

-From YA 2017 onwards, the tax rates for non-resident individuals (except certain reduced final withholding tax rates) has been increased from 20% to 22% to maintain parity between the tax rates of non-resident individuals and the top marginal tax rate of resident individuals.
+From YA 2017 to YA 2021, the tax rates for non-resident individuals (except certain reduced final withholding tax rates) has been increased from 20% to 22% to maintain parity between the tax rates of non-resident individuals and the top marginal tax rate of resident individuals.